-Forms can be obtained from the CLS DL office or under Featured Links on the CLS DL webpage.
+Forms can be obtained from the CLS DL office or under Featured Links on the CLS DL web page.

 Please be aware that your transcripts submitted to the Admissions Office will be entered by the WSSU Office of the Registrar into your WSSU Banner Transcript.
 UCaLL (University College and Life Long Learning) officially evaluates your WSSU Banner Transcript.
 CLS advisers cannot officially evaluate your transcripts.

 As a transfer student you must complete a total of 60 credit hours of general education courses.
 As a part of the sixty credit hours, you must have completed 1 course in each of 7 Areas of Knowledge (AK).
 The AK's are: Fine Arts, History, Literature, Social or Behavioral Science, Natural Science, Mathematics, and Foreign Language/Culture.
 Some of your CLS prerequisites meet an AK.
 For example the requirements for biology and chemistry courses belong to the Natural Science AK.
 Statistics meets the Mathematics AK.
-Also helpful is that up to 30 credit hours from your MLT courses are transferrable as General Electives.
+Also helpful is that up to 30 credit hours from your MLT courses are transferable as General Electives.
 These may not show initially on your WSSU Banner Transcript but can be requested as needed.
 After completing the 7 AK and the CLS preprofessional courses you should not need to take additional general education courses to meet the 60 credit hour requirement due to the MLT General Elective transfer courses.

 *Students receiving their medical laboratory training in the military should contact the Distance Learning Program Coordinator before beginning the application process.

 Winston-Salem State University Clinical Laboratory Science Program is the largest contributor of minority graduates to the laboratory workforce in the state of North Carolina.